toshiyan/CmbRecTool/README.md

   3) You will find the Library at "lib" and "mod" directories.

+# Test

+You can test the library by using the example codes at "example" directory.
+At each subdirectory, you need to compile each code by just typying "make" (you do need to edit each Makefile).

 # References

 In flat sky analysis, verification of the source code is shown in